KevinCelisG/Bookstore/README.md

 1. Clone the repository.
 2. Open the project in Android Studio.
 3. Compile and run the application on an emulator or Android device.

+## Download instructions
+1. Download the apk Bookstore.apk
+2. Install the apk.